Pradip240/IPL-T20-Cricket-Analysis/README.md

 4.Vridhi Parmar

-working together in a team to solve the project which is the analysis of IPL-T20-cricket and to discover the statistics of the same and to get the results observed from the data
+Working together with the team to solve the project which is "Explore and analyze the data to discover results and statistics for different teams playing in IPL".